Social Media Strategy hacks 101-

 Every brand has a niche audience of its own.
 For instance- Mercedes Benz has its own crowd which has the highest disposable income, Patanjali products cater to an audience above 30 years (in most cases) and many other brands like these.

-So, you need to break down all the gathered data to find out who are your different audience groups, where do they hang out on Social Media and what content do they engage with, etc. After this, it would be easier for you to define a persona of who your followers are.
+So, you need to break down all the gathered data to find out who are your different audience groups, where do they hang out on Social Media and what content do they engage with, etc. After this, it would be easier for you to define a persona of who your followers are which is a major step in building your social media strategy.
 Data from research organization ITSMA states that 90% of companies have had a clear understanding of their customers through the study of their personas.

 #4 Study the competitors around you